elliotherriman/calico/documentation/getting started.md

   The default location for image files.
 Used for tags that import images if you don't specify a folder manually.
   Defaults to `"images/"`.
 - `defaultaudiolocation`
-  The default location for image files.
+  The default location for audio files.
 Used for tags that import audio if you don't specify a folder manually.
   Defaults to `"music/"`.
 - `textanimation`
   The default text animation to use.